 We found 6 internists who accept Silver Compass 4000 near Miramar Beach, FL.

 Dr. Stephen Zimmermann is an internist in Destin, FL.
-He graduated from the University of Cincinnati College of Medicine.
 The average patient rating for Dr. Zimmermann is 5.0 stars out of 5.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Zimmermann graduated from the University of Cincinnati College of Medicine.

-Dr. Katia Otero's medical specialty is general internal medicine.
-Dr. Otero takes United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, as well as other insurance carriers.
+Dr. Katia Otero's area of specialization is general internal medicine.
+United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA are among the insurance carriers that Dr. Otero accepts.

 Conditions / Treatments

 Medicare Patient Ethnicity

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.